qiboteam/qibocal/calibration_mcp_servers/README.md

 The automatic calibration server provides the `qibocal://protocol-catalog` resource and the `plan_automatic_calibration` prompt.
 The agent is the strategy
-engine: it reads the catalog, dynamically plans a sequence of protocols, and adapts the strategy after every step based on the observed results.
+engine: it reads the catalog, inspects the platform architecture, dynamically plans a sequence of protocols, and adapts the strategy after every step based on the observed results.

+Before choosing any calibration strategy, the agent must call `platform_architecture` once the session has started.
+This tool inspects the platform's `parameters.json` and reports:

+- qubit names and the total number of qubits
+- the connectivity topology from the `native_gates.two_qubit` entries
+- whether the platform includes flux-tunable qubits by checking for `<qubit>/flux` channels in `configs`
+- whether the QPU contains couplers by checking for `coupler_*` flux channels in `configs`

+This architecture understanding is required before planning which protocols are applicable, which targets to include, and how the calibration flow should evolve.

 Start the process once with `start_calibration`, providing: